 In this post I will share how to make caraway sauerkraut and several reasons why you should!

 You might also want to check out my recipe for beet caraway sauerkraut, which is a delicious (and beautiful!) variation!

 Caraway seeds are grown throughout Europe and Asia and have similar properties to other spices and herbs such as anise, fennel and valerian.
 The “seed” is actually the fruit!
-It is used to flavor breads, alcohol, cake, cheese, soup, fruit, dips and of course cabbage.

 A curious superstition was held in olden times about the Caraway.
 It was deemed to confer the gift of retention, preventing the theft of any object which contained it, and holding the thief in custody within the invaded house.
 In like manner it was thought to keep lovers from proving fickle (forming an ingredient of love potions), and also to prevent fowls and pigeons from straying.
 It is an undoubted fact that tame pigeons, who are particularly fond of the seeds, will never stray if they are given a piece of baked Caraway dough in their cote. – Mrs. M. Grieve (Source 1)